-- One Sociology Honors track course.
+- We recommend, but do not require you take one Sociology Honors track course as one of your Honors Electives.
 Honors Sociology courses are specifically approved graduate level courses offered each semester.
 These courses meet with the regularly scheduled graduate classes and introduce honors students to the kind of advanced research skills explored at the graduate level.

-- Two semesters of honors thesis courses.
-These courses are meant to be taken in sequence.
-The first course is 4998 Honors Thesis 1 (prerequisites are SOC 3111 Research Methods and SOC 3111 Research Methods) and the second course is SOC 4999Honors Thesis 2 (prerequisite SOC 4998).
+- One semester of the honors thesis course, 4998 Honors Thesis 1 (prerequisites are SOC 3111 Research Methods and SOC 3111 Research Methods).
+Your thesis advisor might also recommend you take a second honors thesis course, second course is SOC 4999Honors Thesis 2 (prerequisite SOC 4998).

 Students must have their Honors Thesis approved by their Sociology faculty supervisor and the departmental honors advisor, and Dean of the Honors College.
 Honors Thesis and Honors Supervisor within the Sociology Department.

 In order to complete an honors thesis, each student must have an eligible sociology

 faculty member to supervise the research and writing of the thesis.